 ‘There must forever be a guardian at the gate from Hell…’

-The Sentinel is a 1977 American supernatural horror feature film directed by Michael Winner (The Nightcomers; Death Wish; Scream for Help) and co-written with Jeffrey Konvitz (Silent Night, Bloody Night) based on his 1974 novel of the same name.
+The Sentinel is a 1977 American supernatural horror film directed by Michael Winner (The Nightcomers; Death Wish franchise; Scream for Help) and co-written with Jeffrey Konvitz (Silent Night, Bloody Night) based on his 1974 novel of the same name.

 The movie stars Cristina Raines, Chris Sarandon (Fright Night), Ava Gardner, Burgess Meredith (Torture Garden), Sylvia Miles, Eli Wallach, Christopher Walken (The Dead Zone), Jeff Goldblum (The Fly; Jurassic Park), John Carradine and Beverly D’Angelo.